 If a child wants to use a weighted blanket, consulting with a doctor is mandatory before choosing any.
 On the market, you will find small-size blankets designed for children from 3 up to 15 pounds.

 Is a weighted blanket worth a few hundreds of bucks?
 Will it solve your sleeping disorder and lead to healthier and better sleep?
 The answer is not a certain yes, and still, doctors have doubts if these blankets are working.
 But, thousands of buyers and millions of dollars spent even justify the right of existing weighted blankets.
 If you like the idea, give it a try and find the best weighted blanket for yourself!
-The general opinion that the final decision, if it is working, depends on everybody’s personal preferences.

 You might be interested: